Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Abstract

 \section{Abstract}

-The increasing use of Large Language Models (LLMs) in software development has garnered significant attention from researchers assessing the quality of the code they generate.
-However, much of the research focuses on controlled datasets such as HumanEval, which fail to adequately represent how developers actually utilize LLMs' code generation capabilities or clarify the characteristics of LLM-generated code in real-world development scenarios.
-To bridge this gap, our study investigates the characteristics of LLM-generated code and its corresponding projects hosted on GitHub.
-Our findings reveal several key insights: (1) ChatGPT and Copilot are the most frequently utilized for generating code on GitHub.
-In contrast, there is very little code generated by other LLMs on GitHub.
-(2) Projects containing ChatGPT/Copilot-generated code are often small and less known, led by individuals or small teams.
-Despite this, most projects are continuously evolving and improving.
-(3) ChatGPT/Copilot is mainly utilized for generating Python, Java, and TypeScript scripts for data processing and transformation.
-C/C++ and JavaScript code generation focuses on algorithm and data structure implementation and user interface code.
-Most ChatGPT/Copilot-generated code snippets are relatively short and exhibit low complexity.
-(4) Compared to human-written code, ChatGPT/Copilot-generated code exists in a small proportion of projects and generally undergoes fewer modifications.
-Additionally, modifications due to bugs are even fewer, ranging from just 3\% to 8\% across different languages.
-(5) Only a minority of code comments indicating the code is generated by ChatGPT/Copilot provide detailed information, such as the prompts provided to ChatGPT/Copilot, whether the generated code undergoes human modifications, and whether further testing or reviews are necessary or completed.
-However, most comments merely state that the code is generated by ChatGPT/Copilot without additional details.
+The increasing use of Large Language Models (LLMs) in software development has garnered significant attention from researchers evaluating the capabilities and limitations of LLMs for code generation.
+However, much of the research focuses on controlled datasets such as HumanEval, which do not adequately capture the characteristics of LLM-generated code in real-world development scenarios.
+To address this gap, our study investigates self-admitted code generated by LLMs on GitHub, specifically focusing on instances where developers in projects with over five stars acknowledge the use of LLMs to generate code through code comments.
+Our findings reveal several key insights: (1) ChatGPT and Copilot dominate code generation, with minimal contributions from other LLMs.
+(2) Projects containing ChatGPT/Copilot-generated code appears in small/medium-sized projects led by small teams, which are continuously evolving.
+(3) ChatGPT/Copilot-generated code generally is a minor project portion, primarily generating short/moderate-length, low-complexity snippets (e.g., algorithms and data structures code; text processing code).
+(4) ChatGPT/Copilot-generated code generally undergoes minimal modifications, with bug-related changes ranging from 4\% to 12\%.
+(5) Most code comments only state LLM use, while few include details like prompts, human edits, or code testing status.
 Based on these findings, we discuss the implications for researchers and practitioners.